Being a mother is a challenge in itself but when raising a child falls squarely on one parent alone, it becomes a struggle.

 Head Start is a national school readiness program that provides comprehensive education, health, nutrition, and parent involvement services for low-income pre school children ages 3 to 5.

-If you need help determining if your child is eligible, please call Head Start at (616) 453-4145 ext.
-2288 or visit the Head Start location nearest you.
+If you need help determining if your child is eligible, please call Head Start at (517) 373-6472 to find a program near you.
+3 There are 90 Head Start and Early Head Start programs in Michigan.

 The National School Lunch Program (NSLP) and School Breakfast Program (SBP) are federally funded programs that assist schools and other agencies in providing nutritious meals at reasonable prices to children whose families meet income eligibility requirements.